yohanmishkin/weather-station-front/README.md

   + progressively cache forecasts as you scroll
   - alert uncached when offline
   - cache results for 10 hours
+  - stop fetching when offline
+  - move cached to top when offline

 - context
   - person urls (person, weather, forecast)